mukhlis1911/Case-Study/README.md

 Division of work:
-Sabrina - Responsible in creating the unlimited slots for storage.
+1. Sabrina - Responsible in creating the unlimited slots for storage.
-Aiman - Tasked on storing balance, payment, date of peak transaction and remaining discount.
+2. Aiman - Tasked on storing balance, payment, date of peak transaction and remaining discount.
-Izzat - Assigned to do the reload with cashback Mukhlis - Responsible in creating off peak hour discount. syamimi - In charge of ensuring the balance is reflected after every transaction.
+3. Izzat - Assigned to do the reload with cashback
+4. Mukhlis - Responsible in creating off peak hour discount.
+5. Syamimi - In charge of ensuring the balance is reflected after every transaction.

 Description code